NICEElevateAI/ElevateAIDotNetSDK/README.md

 1. Declare an interaction (give a url if you want us to download)
 2. Store Interaction ID
 3. Upload a file if no url using Interaction ID
-4. Check status every 30 seconds using Interaction ID
-5. Once status is 'processed' or an error status https://docs.elevateai.com/tutorials/check-the-processing-status
+4. Check status every 30 seconds using Interaction ID until status is 'processed' or an error status https://docs.elevateai.com/tutorials/check-the-processing-status
-6. Retrieve results (transcripts, ai results) https://docs.elevateai.com/tutorials/get-phrase-by-phrase-transcript
+5. Retrieve results (transcripts, ai results) https://docs.elevateai.com/tutorials/get-phrase-by-phrase-transcript

 #Usage: